-I know how it feels to be left questioning every word you said, everything you did the past month or so, just so you can get some sort of explanation or reason for their leaving with no warning.
+When he stops texting you, you’re left questioning every word you said, everything you did the past month or so, just so you can get some sort of explanation or reason for his leaving with no warning.

-There are different reasons why they do it, but it is mostly a sign of immaturity, a sign of lack of emotional intelligence and empathy.
+There are different reasons why a guy suddenly stops texting, but it is mostly a sign of immaturity, a sign of lack of emotional intelligence, and empathy.

 Let’s tackle the mess together!

 Did he just stop texting you out of nowhere?
 Here are 5 reasons he stopped texting you:

 1. Fear of commitment/fear of pain